 - There’s no motion transfer.
 Memory foam absorbs motion instead of spreading it.
 If your partner shifts positions or gets out of bed, you’re less likely to get woken up.

 - They’re hypoallergenic.
-Memory foam is less prone to accumulating dust mites, which are a top cause of indoor allergies.
+Memory foam is less prone to accumulating dust mites, which are a top cause of indoor allergies, establishing a hypoallergenic mattress.
 The foam’s density also does a good job of repelling other common allergens like mold or pet dander.

 - They’re a good fit for adjustable beds.
 Memory foam mattresses easily flex with an adjustable base, so they can contour to different positions without getting worn out.
 That means sleepers will be comfortably supported laying flat or at an angle.